giplgwm/Discord_Transcriber_Bot/README.md

 The following libraries are used:

-- `discord`: A Python wrapper for the Discord API.
+- `py-cord`: A Python wrapper for the Discord API.
 - `openai`: A Python wrapper for the OpenAI API.
 - `dotenv`: A Python library for loading environment variables from a `.env` file.